txhaug/stabilizer_entropy/README.md

 Python code to measure stabilizer entropy (SE) using two copies of a state in the Bell basis.
 Simulates various states with optional depolarizing noise and finite number of measurements.
 Runs on qiskit.

-Companion Code for "Efficient measurement of stabilizer entropy" by S. Lee, M.S.
-Kim, T. Haug
+Companion Code for "Efficient stabilizer entropies for quantum computers" by T. Haug, S. Lee and M.S.
+Kim

 @Tobias Haug, Imperial College London
 @Soovin Lee, Imperial College London

 This code measures Tsallis SE using two copies of a state in the Bell basis.
 It implements three algorithms: